 But the most troubling theory regarding affordable housing comes from local lawmakers who say that the problem is landlords who carefully screen their tenants.

 This year, landlords around the country faced new restrictions on tenant screening that limited their ability to reject tenants on such disqualifying factors as violent criminal history or poor credit.
 These rules prevent landlords from minimizing losses, and in some cases, require landlords to select high-risk tenants to the detriment of low-risk renters.

-Despite the lack of logic — if there are only so many vacancies, why give preference to problem tenants and push away the good ones — these rental regulations are very popular with lawmakers, many of whom use this pro-tenant rhetoric in their election campaigns.
+Despite the lack of logic in the next landlord trends — if there are only so many vacancies, why give preference to problem tenants and push away the good ones — these rental regulations are very popular with lawmakers, many of whom use this pro-tenant rhetoric in their election campaigns.
 It is likely more cities will pass these ordinances before there is any real data available on the impact such rules have on vacancies, evictions, and safety.

 Security deposit limits

 In addition to the tenant screening restrictions, another increasingly popular strategy for city lawmakers is to limit a landlord’s ability to collect security deposits up front.
 The idea that a security deposit can be payable in installments over, say, six months, is ludicrous when you consider the risk that a tenant will damage a property before they pay up.
 If the tenant misses an installment, it is not clear whether that’s grounds for an eviction, or whether the only remedy is to cross your fingers and hope for the best.